keikai/keikai-tutorial/readme.md

 ...
 ```

-Then Keikai server should start up successfully at `localhost:8888`
+Then Keikai engine should start up successfully at `localhost:8888`

 # Start an application server